e-desouza/multi-arch-devops/README.md

 - docker [buildx](https://mirailabs.io/blog/multiarch-docker-with-buildx/) builder
 - docker default builder

-The builx builder is the most convenient mechanism but can be slow for non-native architectures as it is emulating the target architectures ISA in qemu.
-Docker's default builder is the most popular and is used in production by almost every organization building multi-arch images.
+The buildx builder is the most convenient mechanism but can be very slow for non-native architectures as it is emulating the target architectures ISA in qemu.
+Docker's default builder is the most popular and is used in production by almost every organization building multi-arch images, but needs to run on the destination architecture while building.

 ### Combining multi-arch images and manifests

 The first step is to build the containers on each architecture and store then in a single location.
 You could push them separately once the manifest is pushed to the repo.

+We build these images with these specific tags as it'll make mapping architectures to containers easier.

 ```
 thinklab/go-hello-world:x64-latest